How Much Does HR Make? Salary Guide

 What Degree Do I Need for a Human Resources Career?

-According to BLS, you typically need a bachelor’s degree — that doesn’t necessarily mean you need an HR degree.
+According to BLS, you typically need a bachelor’s degree.
+However, that doesn’t mean you need an HR degree specifically.

-Getting a professional certification from a reputable organization like the Society for Human Resource Management can also help bolster your career in HR.
+Getting a professional certification from a reputable organization like the Society for Human Resource Management or an internship can also help bolster your HR skills.

-Some managerial positions may require a master’s degree, but a graduate-level degree isn’t usually required.
-Work experience is irreplaceable if you want to pursue a leadership position in the HR field.
+When it comes to managerial positions, some may require a master’s degree, but a graduate-level degree isn’t usually required.
+Years of work experience is typically key if you want to pursue a leadership position in the HR field.

 Frequently Asked Questions About HR Salaries